top of page

 • Sourdough Bread

 Made through natural fermentation, sourdough contains beneficial bacteria that may aid digestion.
 It often has a lower glycemic index than white bread, meaning it affects blood sugar more gradually.
-Sourdough bread can be done with different grains, in Germany it is in general dark rye bread, in the States and UK they use different varieties of refined wheat from lower to higher extraction of ashes, in Italy (particularly South of Italy) semolina is our most loved sourdough bread.
+Sourdough bread can be made with different grains.
+In Germany, it is typically dark rye bread.
+In the States and UK, various refined wheat types are used, from lower to higher extraction of ashes.
+In Italy, particularly in the South, semolina is our most loved sourdough bread.

 • Rye Bread